ashudas0110/Data_Engineering/Spark/Data Scientist Salaries Analysis/README.md

 ## Overview

-This repository contains the solution to a data engineering project focused on analyzing data scientist salaries using Apache Spark.
-The challenge involves reading, processing, and analyzing salary data to extract meaningful insights through various data transformations and aggregations.
+This project aims to analyze data scientist salaries using Apache Spark, a powerful open-source unified analytics engine for large-scale data processing and machine learning.
+We delve into a dataset containing salary information of data scientists based on various parameters like experience level, employment type, job title, and geographical location.

+The goal is to provide insights into average salaries, categorize companies by size, and identify salary trends based on job titles and locations.

 ## Problem Statement
-The challenge is based on a dataset containing salary information for data scientists across different countries, experience levels, and company sizes.
+The dataset, ds_salaries.csv, includes details such as work year, experience level, employment type, job title, salary, and company size.
 The primary objectives are:

 1. **Average Salary Calculation**: Calculate the average salary for each job title for employees residing in the US and Canada, ensuring the output does not contain decimal points.
-2. **Enterprise Size Categorization**: Based on the company size, categorize each record into Large_enterprise, Medium_enterprise, Small_enterprise, or others.
+2. **Enterprise Size Categorization**: Create a new field, Enterprise_size, based on the company size, categorizing companies into Large, Medium, Small, or Others.
 3. **High Salary Job Count**: Identify jobs where the employee's residence matches the company location and the salary is greater than $50,000, then count the occurrences of each job title.

 ## Tools and Technologies
 * **Apache Spark**: Used for data processing and analysis.
+Spark's in-memory computation capabilities make it ideal for handling large datasets efficiently.
 * **PySpark**: The Python API for Spark, utilized for writing Spark jobs in Python.
-* **Visual Studio Code (VSCode)**: Recommended as the Integrated Development Environment (IDE) for writing and testing the Spark code.

 ## Solution Approach
 ### Reading Data